First time travelers may be in for a surprise when they visit Korea.

 5. How Old Are You? – 몇 살이신가요?

-If you decide you learn Korean, you’ll notice that it has rank and social status weaved into it in a number of ways.
+If you decide to learn Korean, you’ll notice that it has rank and social status weaved into it in a number of ways.
 This is because Korean culture requires people speak to each based on where they fall into hierarchies.

 Age is the main determining factor for how Koreans speak to each other.
 Therefore, they typically find out early on in a conversation where they fall in relation to the other person’s age.
 That will help them know how they should address each other.